-My new single has now been released as of 7 September 2020.
-It’s a composition of my own: Robert Cooper Rivard: Improvisation for Piano on Franz Schubert’s “Boatman’s Song to the Dioscuri.”
+Released as of 7 September 2020. is a composition of my own: Robert Cooper Rivard: Improvisation for Piano on Franz Schubert’s “Boatman’s Song to the Dioscuri.”
 Of all the songs Schubert composed this Lied is my favorite.
 He was only nineteen years old when he composed it and the melody is heartbreakingly beautiful yet consoling.
 I hope you will take comfort when listening to it.

-I will be recording and releasing in June a new composition titled Élégie de Françoise.
+My latest release and now available is a new composition titled Élégie de Françoise.
 This work is in memory of French actress Françoise Dorléac who died in a tragic car accident on June 26, 1967.
 The melody used in it I wrote on learning of her death all those years ago.